Nitrosomonas: Ammonia oxidation

 Two of the four electrons released by the reaction return to the AMO to convert the ammonia to hydroxylamine.
 1.65 of the two remaining electrons are available for the assimilation of nutrients and the generation of the proton gradient.
-They pass through the cytochrome c552 to the cytochrome caa3, then to O_{2}, which is the terminal acceptor; here they are reduced to form water.
-The remaining 0.35 electrons are used to reduce NAD+ to NADH, to generate the proton gradient.
+They pass through cytochrome c552 to cytochrome caa3, then to O_{2}, which is the terminal acceptor; here they are reduced to form water.
+The remaining 0.35 electrons are used to reduce NAD+ to NADH to generate the proton gradient.

-Nitrite is the major nitrogen oxide produced in the process, but it has been observed that, when oxygen concentrations are low, nitrous oxide and nitric oxide can also form as by-products from the oxidation of hydroxylamine to nitrite.
+Nitrite is the major nitrogen oxide produced in the process; however, when oxygen concentrations are low, nitrous oxide and nitric oxide can also form as by-products from the oxidation of hydroxylamine to nitrite.

-The species N. europaea has been identified as being able to degrade a variety of halogenated compounds, including trichloroethylene, benzene, and vinyl chloride.
+N. europaea has been identified as capable of degrading a variety of halogenated compounds, including trichloroethylene, benzene, and vinyl chloride.

 Ecology

 Habitat

-Nitrosomonas is generally found in the highest numbers in habitats in which there is an abundance of ammonia (examples include environments with plentiful protein decomposition and in wastewater treatment) and thrive in a pH range of 6.0–9.0 and a temperature range of 20–30 C. Some species can live and proliferate on the surface of monuments or on the walls of stone buildings, contributing to the erosion of those surfaces.
+Nitrosomonas species are generally found in the highest numbers in habitats with an abundance of ammonia (examples include environments with plentiful protein decomposition and in wastewater treatment) and thrive in a pH range of 6.0–9.0 and a temperature range of 20–30 C. Some species can live and proliferate on the surface of monuments or on the walls of stone buildings, contributing to the erosion of those surfaces.

-Nitrosomonas bacteria are usually found in all types of waters, globally distributed in both eutrophic and oligotrophic freshwater and saltwater, especially in shallow coastal sediments and under upwelling zones, such as the Peruvian coast and the Arabian Sea, but can also be found in fertilized soils.
+Nitrosomonas bacteria are globally distributed in both eutrophic and oligotrophic freshwater and saltwater.
+They are especially prevalent in shallow coastal sediments and in upwelling zones, such as the Peruvian coast and the Arabian Sea, but can also be found in fertilized soils.

-Some Nitrosomonas species, such as N.europaea, possess the enzyme urease (which catalyzes the conversion of urea into ammonia and carbon dioxide) and have been shown to assimilate the carbon dioxide released by the reaction to make biomass via the Calvin cycle, and harvest energy by oxidizing ammonia (the other product of urease) to nitrite.
+Some Nitrosomonas species, such as N. europaea, possess the enzyme urease (which catalyzes the conversion of urea into ammonia and carbon dioxide) and have been shown to assimilate the carbon dioxide released by the reaction to make biomass via the Calvin cycle.
+They harvest energy by oxidizing ammonia (the other product of urease) to nitrite.
 This feature may explain enhanced growth of AOB in the presence of urea in acidic environments.

 Leaching of soil

-In agriculture, nitrification by Nitrosomonas is a problem because the oxidized nitrite from ammonia can persist in the soil, leaching and making it less available for plants.
+In agriculture, nitrification by Nitrosomonas is problematic because the oxidized nitrite from ammonia can persist in the soil, leading to leaching and reduced availability for plants.

-Nitrification can be slowed down by some inhibitors that are able to slow down the oxidation process of ammonia to nitrites by inhibiting the activity of Nitrosomonas and other ammonia-oxidizing bacteria, thereby minimizing or preventing the loss of nitrate.
+Nitrification can be slowed by inhibitors that retard the oxidation of ammonia to nitrites by inhibiting the activity of Nitrosomonas and other ammonia-oxidizing bacteria, thereby minimizing or preventing the loss of nitrate.